Faculty: Faculty of Social Sciences

 Lab research opportunities

-The Department of Geography and Environment is connected to a number of labs that offer students unique opportunities for research and learning.
+The Department of Geography and Environment is connected to a number of labs that offer students unique opportunities for research and learning, including the:

 Geospatial Modelling Lab – facilitates spatial analysis and modelling that can be applied to assist environmental monitoring, mapping and conservation planning.
 Students have the opportunity to work in this lab as research assistants, particularly those minoring in GIS.